-Seahawks MLB Bobby Wagner says plan is to become highest-paid linebacker in the NFL
+Seahawks MLB Bobby Wagner says his plan is to become the highest-paid linebacker in the NFL

 But making a statement — and staying healthy as he enters the final year of his contract — is equally important.

-And when he talked to the media at length afterward for the first time since the end of the 2018 season, Wagner made a loud statement about what he hopes to get from the Seahawks — a contract topping that of C.J.
+And when he talked to the media at length afterward for the first time since the end of the 2018 season, Wagner made a loud statement about what he hopes to get from the Seahawks: a contract topping that of C.J.
 Mosley, a former Baltimore Raven who was signed by the New York Jets in March to a five-year contract worth up to $85 million total (or $17 million per year) with $51 million guaranteed.

 That deal shattered the market for inside linebackers — the next highest-paid inside linebacker is Carolina’s Luke Kuechly at $12.359 million per season on a deal that runs out following the 2021 season, and then Wagner, who makes $10.75 million a year on a deal that runs out following the 2020 season that he signed in the summer of 2015.

-Any hope that Wagner — who is serving as his own agent — might view the Mosley contract as an outlier and not expect the Seahawks to top it, though, was quickly shot down by Wagner on Tuesday.
+Any hope that Wagner, who is serving as his own agent, might view the Mosley contract as an outlier and not expect the Seahawks to top it, though, was quickly shot down by Wagner on Tuesday.

 “I mean, the number is the number, the market is the market,’’ Wagner said of Mosley’s deal, which was negotiated by Jets general manager Mike Maccagnan, who was fired last week, with the Mosley deal thought to have played somewhat of a role in a rift that developed with new head coach Adam Gase.